verhas/javageci/DOCUGEN.md

-Since this context is shared between the different generators the `SippetStore` object is available to all snippet handling generators that run controlled by the same Geci object or by Geci objects that themselves share the same context.
+Since this context is shared between the different generators the `SippetStore` object is available to all snippet handling generators that run controlled by the same Geci object or by Geci objects that they share the same context.
 The `SnippetStore` can store a snippet and can also retrieve a snippet using its name.

 1. **Snippet modifiers** that modify the already collected snippets.